The French Bulldog is a charming breed, but what about if this is all compacted down into a miniature dog?

 This little stubborn streak may be quite amusing, but it can mean that training them may require a little extra time, effort and patience!

-Our advice is to keep training short, fun and sweet.
+Our advice is to keep the French Bulldog training simple.

 The more bored your puppy gets, the more resilient they will be to listen!